httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 CERTIFICATE_GENERAL (0xERROR-TBD5):
 :  Any other certificate-related error

+NEEDED_DIFFERENT_CERT (0xERROR-TBD6):
+: A different certificate was expected for the current request

 As described in [RFC7540], implementations MAY choose to treat a stream error as a connection error at any time.
 Of particular note, a stream error cannot occur